Stephen Newton: Later playing days

 Newton returned to play three further matches for Somerset in 1887 and 1890, when they did not hold first-class status.
 He opened the innings for the county twice in 1887, passing 20 on three out of four occasions.
 During Somerset's successful 1890 season, when they remained unbeaten against other county opposition, Newton batted at number four, scoring 3 and 0, his final recorded appearance for Somerset.
 CricketArchive records one further appearance for Newton, playing in Felixstowe for the MCC against Suffolk in 1905, aged 52.
 Opening the batting, he scored 87 to help his side to a nine wicket victory.

 Teaching and later life

-On graduating Newton worked as a schoolmaster at Highgate School in Highgate, London from 1876–1884 and from 1888 he was headmaster of Loudon House School in St John's Wood, London.
+On graduating Newton worked as a schoolmaster at Highgate School in Highgate, London from 1876 to 1884 and from 1888 he was headmaster of Loudon House School in St John's Wood, London.
 He died on 16 August 1916 in a nursing home in Ipswich, Suffolk after an operation.